siashish/DataStructures_In_GO/Stack/stack.md

 So, let us start first with defining our backbone structure for the Stack object.
 It will have the following structure:

--Array: to store the data
+ * Array: to store the data
--Top: pointer to the top of the stack
+ * Top: pointer to the top of the stack
--Capacity: current capacity of the stack.
+ * Capacity: current capacity of the stack.

    ```go